FHIR-Vaccination-Pass/vaccination-pass-server/README.md

 - [mkcert](https://github.com/FiloSottile/mkcert)

 ## Getting Started
-Run the following (on all operating systems):
+Run the following as administrator (on all operating systems):
 ```shell script
 mkcert -install
 ```
+If an error occurs, make sure that your JDK's ```bin``` directory is in PATH.

 ### MacOS and Linux:
 Then run: